-Examples of good practice Examples of poor practice • Asking to see original documentation whether or not • Failing to undertake due diligence this is requir ed by lend lers. unio 10 requin cu og 10110 iero.

-• Using the FSA's Information from Brokers scheme to report intermediaries it suspects of involvement in mortgage fraud.
+Examples of good practice Examples of poor practice • Asking to see original documentation whether or not this is required by lenders.
+Failing to undertake due diligence on introducers. • Using the FSA's Information from Brokers scheme to report intermediaries it suspects of involvement in mortgage fraud.
+Accepting all applicant information at face value.
+Treating due diligence as the lender's responsibility.

-on introducers.

-- Accepting all applicant information at face value. - Treating due diligence as the lender's responsibility